Heartbeat

 }

-// If the time interval since the last communication is greater than the heartbeat interval, the client is considered offline, and the connection is closed
+// If the last communication time interval is greater than the heartbeat interval, consider the client offline and close the connection

 if ($time_now - $connection->lastMessageTime > HEARTBEAT_TIME) {